 If you’re not a big vegetable person, sneaking veggies into food is a time-honored trick that works with kids and picky eaters alike (and even lets you force yourself to get more roughage in your diet).
 You don’t have to stick to spinach, but it’s especially easy to incorporate into all sorts of dishes, from lasagna to dips and even pesto (and smoothies, of course, as mentioned above).
 Try our “hidden” spinach recipes for starters.

-Whether you’re doing “Dry January” as your health challenge du jour, but it doesn’t have to be relegated to the beginning of the year.
+“Dry January” may have started as another health challenge du jour, but it doesn’t have to be relegated to the beginning of the year.
 Whenever you want to cut back a bit (or, um, a lot), it’s possible to make mocktails that are just as complex and delicious as actual craft cocktails.
 The key is building layers of flavor with ingredients like fruit juices (though beware, they can be high in sugar), infused simple syrups, flavored bitters, and even herbs.
 We bellied up to 10 bartenders and got enough non-alcoholic cocktail recipes to see us through several weekends.

 Even if you don’t think carbs are the devil, it never hurts to work more veggies into your life, and cauliflower rice is a really easy way to do it.
 It’s versatile, healthy, and can be served in place of nutritionally-weak white rice in any dish, from burritos to stir-fries and beyond.
 Get the Cauliflower Rice recipe.
 And note that Cauliflower Pizza Crust is also pretty great; ditto Buffalo Cauliflower with Blue Cheese Dressing (you seriously will not even miss the chicken).